Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

-# Melbourne Software Developer Survival Guide 🏕
+# Software Developer Survival Guide 🏕
 This guide will get you on your feet and prepare you to survive the urban wilderness.
 ## Welcome to Melbourne
 Melbourne is a wonderful place.
 The CBD (central business district) is where most of the action happens.
 The centre is around the Burke St/Swanston St and is 1 km around.